-7.7.1.2.
+7.7.1.3.
 Setting the Duration of the Fault Condition

-Fault definitions
+Fault Fault definitions

-Fault condition 1
+Fa ult d condition 1

-Fault duration
+Fa ult duration

 Until reset

 1 to 254 frames

 30 frames

 This control sets how long the fault condition will be held.
 The fault will be held as long as the fault condition is active and the Fault mode is set to Enable.
 The fault condition can either be held until the user clears the condition or until a programmable timer expires.